shenwei356/kmcp/docs/tutorial/profiling/index.md

 1. Mapping references IDs to TaxIds: `-T/--taxid-map`
 2. NCBI taxonomy dump files: `-X/--taxdump`

-For databases built with a custom genome collection, you can use [taxonkit create-taxdump](https://bioinf.shenwei.me/taxonkit/usage/#create-taxdump) to create NCBI-style taxdump files, which also generates a TaxId mapping file.
+**For databases built with a custom genome collection, you can use [taxonkit create-taxdump](https://bioinf.shenwei.me/taxonkit/usage/#create-taxdump) to create NCBI-style taxdump files, which also generates a TaxId mapping file**.

 **Performance notes**: